Updated October 2023

 - Children build speed and quick visual recall of the ABCs, supporting the reading and writing process.

-Katie Nelson is the coauthor of the book Excellence in Kindergarten Literacy: High Expectations and Proven Strategies that Honor Childhood!* Her work is often featured in Nellie Edge Live and Online Seminars.
+Katie Nelson is the coauthor of the book Excellence in Kindergarten Literacy: High Expectations and Proven Strategies that Honor Childhood! (currently out of print) Her work is often featured in Nellie Edge Live and Online Seminars.
 Katie is no longer teaching full-time in kindergarten.
-She serves as a guest and mentor teacher and is available for consulting in schools.
-Her special focus is The Comprehensive Kindergarten Workshop Model, and Celebrate Language and Accelerate Literacy.
+She tutors and serves as a guest and mentor teacher.
+She is also available for consulting in schools.
+Her special focus is The Comprehensive Kindergarten Writing Workshop Model, and Celebrate Language and Accelerate Literacy.
 Contact Katie at email@example.com.